-After making a wooden ring to test the operation of the guide to cut circlesI was sorry to do nothing with it, so I thought that making a wooden choker would be a curious project to do in this blog of carpentry for fans.
-And the best thing is that the most difficult thing, making the hoop, was already done.
+After making a wooden hoop to test out how the circle cutting jig works, I thought it is a shame to do nothing with it, so I think that making a wooden choker can be a curious project to make and show on this woodworking blog.
+And the best part is that the most difficult part, making the hoop, was already done.

 If you saw how I made the wooden hoop, you already know that after cutting the inner circle it has a small imperfection at the beginning and the end of the cut.

 So to fix the inside of the wooden hoop, first I use a chisel to cut the protruding wood, and then with a fine file I finish getting the area smooth.
 Now, after sanding the entire surface of the hoop, I can start making the wooden choker.